-1 Duration: 08:00 Duration: 16:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes State the legislative requirements and organisations procedures for waste management and disposal.
+Duration: 10:00 Duration: 20:00 Theory - Key Learning Outcomes Practical - Key Learning Outcomes State the legislative requirements and organisations procedures for waste management and disposal.
 Describe some organisational procedures for safe handling of equipment and machine operations.
 Explain the importance of following reporting protocol and documentation.
 List the parameters and data required for material and energy audit.
 List latest methods of energy and material conservation.
 List environment friendly materials available to replace conventional materials.
 Describe methods of reducing electrical consumptions.
 Name renewable energy sources which can be deployed at the workplace.
 Describe the steps involved in planning the implementation of energy efficient systems in a phased manner.
+Describe methods of optimum utilization of waste and best practices for waste disposal.
 Describe methods of treating wastewater and recycling of water.
 Demonstrate how to check for compliance with applicable environmental, waste management and disposal regulations.
 Demonstrate how to collect information about usage of different materials including water.
 Demonstrate how to collect information on the pattern of electricity and fuel consumption.
 Prepare material and energy audit reports.
 Analyse material audit report to decipher excessive consumption of material and water.
 Identify materials which can be replaced by environment friendly substitutes.
 Identify processes where material utilization can be optimised.
 Demonstrate how to plan the introduction of revised processes and environment friendly materials in a phased manner.
 Demonstrate how to plan and implement ways to conserve and re-use water.

-Monitor material and water conservation processes.
-Analyse energy/electricity audit report to identify high energy/electricity consumption areas.
-Identify processes where energy/electricity utilization can be optimised.
-Ensure electrical equipment and appliances are switched off when not in use.
-Identify recyclable, non-recyclable and hazardous waste.
-Ensure recyclable, non-recyclable and hazardous waste are segregated as per standard operating procedures.
+• Ensure pro per n nechanism i is followed v while

+collecting and disposing recyclable and

+nonrecycla ble w aste.

-Ensure proper mechanism is followed while collecting and disposing recyclable and nonrecyclable waste.
-Ensure proper mechanism is followed while collecting and disposing hazardous waste as per standard operating procedure.
-Ensure reuse and recycling of waste wherever applicable. • Ensure proper mechanism is followed for treatment of wastewater in the unit.
-Classroom Aids: Computer, Projection Equipment, PowerPoint Pre esentation and software, Facilitator's Guide,
+- Ensure proper mechanism is followed while collecting and disposing hazardous waste as per standard operating procedure. - Ensure reuse and recycling of waste wherever applicable. - Ensure proper mechanism is followed for treatment of wastewater in the unit.

-Participant's Handbook
+Computer, Projection Equipment, PowerPoint Presentation and software, Facilitator's Guide, Participant's Handbook